Markings on Swedish Bayonets

 7 January 1704 Board of Ordnance wrote to all factories that they should mark barrels and locks with the factory stamp.

-Late 1700 Approved bayonets (or modifications) from circa m/1775 to m/1799 was marked with the inspectors mark on the arm close to the socket.
+Late 18th century Approved bayonets (or modifications) from circa m/1775 to m/1799 was marked with the inspectors mark on the arm close to the socket.
 The stamp was the signature with a crown over it, e.g. crowned 'A', 'B' or 'M'.

 1850 inspection order The maker shall stamp his signature on the upper side of the blade, close to the shank.